doobiwan/aspnet-vagrant/README.md

 ### Quickstart vagrant file for asp.net vNext development on a Linux VM for Windows.

-To get started, install VirtualBox and Vagrant using Chocolatey (https://chocolatey.org/)you'll need a command window, personally I'm a fan of git bash on windows.
+To get started, install VirtualBox and Vagrant using Chocolatey (https://chocolatey.org/) you'll need a command window, personally I'm a fan of git bash on windows.

 ```bash
 cinst virtualbox vagrant